gohugoio/hugo/content/contribute/themes.md

 Screenshots are used for previews in the Hugo Theme Gallery.
 Make sure that they have the right dimensions:

-* Thumbnail should be 900×600 in pixels
+* Thumbnail should be 900px × 600px
-* Screenshot should be 1500×1000 in pixels
+* Screenshot should be 1500px × 1000px
-* Media must be located in:
+* Media must be located in
     * <THEMEDIR>/images/screenshot.png</code>
     * <THEMEDIR>/images/tn.png</code>